nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 ## Goals

-The aplha testing round aims to support Nym with:
+This alpha testing will help:

 * Stabilise NymVPN client
-* Understand NymVPN client behavior with various setups (OS, connectivity, etc.)
+* Understand NymVPN client behavior in various setups (OS, connectivity, etc.)
 * Stabilize the VPN infrastructure and improve its reliability / speed / features (e.g. IPv6 support)
 * Load test the network in Sandbox environment and identify / anticipate potential weaknesses